According to Jury Verdict Research, the average personal injury award in Idaho was $429,119.

 - 2017, Idaho: $24,000 Settlement.
 A 73-year-old woman was broadsided.
 She suffered temporomandibular, cervical, and lumbar pain.
 The woman alleged negligence against the at-fault driver.
 She claimed she failed to maintain an appropriate lookout and yield the right-of-way.
 This case settled for $24,000.

 - 2017, Idaho; $150,000 Settlement.
 A 78-year-old woman exited a Subway with her sandwich.
 She slipped and fell on ice.
 The woman struck her head.
 She lost consciousness for over 20 minutes.
 The woman suffered an elbow fracture and a pelvis injury.
 She spent a month in a rehabilitation facility.
 The woman alleged negligence against Subway.
 She claimed its employees failed to treat the ice outside.
 This case settled for $150,000.

 - 2017, Idaho: $30,000 Settlement.
 A man was struck head-on.
 He suffered an orbital fracture, eye trauma, ecchymosis, chest pain, neck tenderness, and a wrist abrasion.
 The man developed post-traumatic stress syndrome.
 He sustained permanent mydriasis.
-The man alleged negligence against the at-fault driver.
+His Idaho injury lawyer filed a lawsuit that alleged negligence against the at-fault driver.
 He claimed they made a negligent left turn and failed to yield the right-of-way.
 This case settled for $30,000.